Islam in Contemporary Britain (MA/PgDip)

 The course is suitable for graduates in a wide variety of Humanities disciplines and Social Sciences and those with an interest in understanding Islam in Britain, past, present and future.
 This programme is also helpful for people who work with, or for, the Muslim community, and those who are keen to develop a research/academic career in this exciting new field.

 Applicants should normally possess or expect to obtain a First or Upper Second class UK Honours degree, or equivalent.
-Those without a degree from a recognised university may be considered for the programme via the alternative entry route, which requires an examination and interview.

 Students are encouraged to undertake voluntary work with Muslim communities in Cardiff, and are supported in doing so.
 This might include activities such as assisting with homework clubs run via local mosques, or contributing to the Muslim Council of Wales ‘iLead’ programme which aims to support young Muslims developing leadership skills.